gtiwari333/spring-boot-web-application-sample/README.md

 ### Dependency vulnerability scan

 Owasp dependency check plugin is configured.
-Run `./mvnw dependency-check:check` to run scan and open `dependency-check-report.html` from target to see the report.
+Run `mvn dependency-check:check` to run scan and open `dependency-check-report.html` from target to see the report.

-## Run Tests Faster using Maven Daemon + parallel run
+## Run Tests Faster by using parallel maven build

-`mvnd test -Dparallel=all -DperCoreThreadCount=false -DthreadCount=4 -o`
+`mvn -T 5 clean package`

 Once the application starts, open  `http://localhost:8081` on your browser.
 The default username/passwords are listed on : gt.app.Application.initData, which are: